Tester0116/Zeon_module_1/README.md

-# npm run build && npm run start
+# npm run build
+# npm run start
+in windows have to run with powershell